WaRtr0/webserver-debian/README.md

 [Debian](https://www.debian.org/) - [Apache](https://httpd.apache.org/) - [Nginx](https://nginx.org/) - [iRedMail](https://github.com/iredmail/iRedMail) - [certbot](https://certbot.eff.org/) - [Fail2ban](https://www.fail2ban.org/) - [Php](https://www.php.net/) - [NodeJs](https://nodejs.org/) - [Phusion Passenger](https://github.com/phusion/passenger)

+> [!important]
+> As of now, I am no longer actively maintaining this project.
+I strongly advise against using it for personal purposes, and especially not in production environments.
+Feel free to browse through the code to understand its workings 😊.
+>
+> However, I welcome contributions!
+If you're interested in updating or improving this repository, please feel free to submit a pull request.
+Your input would be greatly appreciated!

 # About